|

 placed in fifth, 12 points and 10 places ahead of Leeds, having

-years taken out of his career.
-He went to Sheffield looking to
+had three years taken out of his career.
+He went to Sheffield looking

-get games under his belt, showed good intelligent movement and
+to get games under his belt, showed good intelligent movement and a good

-a good understanding but then he went and tore his thigh.
-In the
+understanding but then he went and tore his thigh.
+In the last two years

 started confidently and it looked like the game would reinforce